Diet gurus, talking heads on TV, government food pyramids, and your friend who lost 20 pounds…

 Circadian rhythms — biological activities tied to the 24-hour cycle of light and dark — are something that we all recognize in animals and plants.
 We all know that there are nocturnal animals and insects, and we’ve all seen the cool time-lapse videos of flowers opening in the day and closing at night.
 But somehow it seems to escape us that circadian rhythms, fundamental to all life forms, apply to humans.
 They are foundational to our biology and our health.

-Thomas Edison invented the lightbulb in the late 1800’s, and cities began lighting up at night just over 100 years ago.
-Prior to that, humans only had light from fire (candle, oil lamps) in the evenings, which emit a yellow/red shifted light.
-More recently, color TV’s came into everyone’s living room by the ’80s, computers in the ’90s, and then we all got laptops, smartphones, and tablets in the 2000’s.
+Thomas Edison invented the lightbulb in the late 1800s, and cities began lighting up at night just over 100 years ago.
+Prior to that, humans only had light from fire (candle, oil lamps) in the evenings, which emit a yellow/red-shifted light.
+More recently, color TV’s came into everyone’s living room by the ’80s, computers in the ’90s, and then we all got laptops, smartphones, and tablets in the 2000s.
 Edison’s incandescent bulb, with its warm yellow light, went by the wayside with the introduction of the CFL bulb and subsequent leap to LED bulbs.

 Light at night disrupts our circadian rhythm, which makes sense when you think about it.
 But the bigger problem came with the TV, computer, cell phones, and CFL/LED bulbs.
 They all produce a lot of light in the shorter, blue wavelengths (~480 nm), which is the wavelength that signals through receptors in our retina to set our circadian clocks.
-For the thousands of years before electricity, our bodies’ exposure to blue wavelengths came each day when the sun came up in the morning.
+For thousands of years before electricity, our bodies’ exposure to blue wavelengths came each day when the sun came up in the morning.
 Now blue wavelengths are inundating us late into the night, making our body think that it is still mornings.

 There is a ton of research coming out about the health effects of messing with our circadian rhythm, and the Nobel Prize was just given for the discovery of the circadian clock genes.

 Why am I going on and on about this for a weight loss article?
 Studies show that low levels of light at night (like from a night light or street lights shining through the window) cause mice to gain fat compared to mice eating the exact same amount of calories but with dark at night.
 Weight gain due to light at night is backed up by many studies of people working late shifts.
-Other circadian rhythm disruption consequences include increased risks of cancers, heart disease, and diabetes (yep, same health risk list as above for obesity).
+Other circadian rhythm disruption consequences include increased risks of cancer, heart disease, and diabetes (yep, same health risk list as above for obesity).

 Genetically, some of us are more sensitive to disruptions of circadian rhythms and melatonin production than others.
-Some people are a double the risk of diabetes from a melatonin receptor variant, and that risk can be mitigated through the timing of meals and, perhaps, blocking blue light at night.
+Some people have a doubled risk of diabetes from a melatonin receptor variant, and that risk can be mitigated through the timing of meals and, perhaps, blocking blue light at night.
 Read through my Melatonin and Circadian Rhythms articles to check your genes for higher susceptibility to circadian disruption: Color TV has made us fat: Melatonin, Genetics, and Light at Night and Circadian Rhythms: Genes at the Core of Our Internal Clocks

 Even if you aren’t at a higher risk genetically, blocking blue light in the evening with blue-blocking glasses will benefit everyone from a health standpoint.
 From all the research studies that I’ve read, the biggest thing that we can do for our health (other than not smoking or excess alcohol) is to get our circadian rhythms on track by blocking blue light for two or three hours before bed, sleeping in the dark, and getting outside in the morning to see the sun.